cylc/cylc-admin/docs/proposal-spawn-on-d.md

 #### Retriggering

-Retriggering a finished absolute parent (with `--reflow`) will cause it to respawn its first child, then subsequent children as normal - that's what the graph says.
+Retriggering a finished absolute parent (with `--reflow`) will cause it to respawn its first child, and then spawn subsequent children as normal (spawn next instance on release from the runahead pool as described above)  - that's what the graph says.
 But we may want to provide an option to change the first child spawned to a current cycle rather than going back to the start (use case: retrigger a start-up task that rebuilds a model or whatever, but don't re-run old cycles).
-Alternatively, simply retrigger the absolute parent without reflow, then retrigger with reflow the first child that you want to continue from.
+Alternatively, simply retrigger the absolute parent without reflow (this will run only the parent), then retrigger with reflow the first child that you want to continue from (this will trigger the targeted child, and that will spawn the next instance on release from the runahead pool, etc.).

 ### Failed task handling